 Now, go into your average classroom – and observe the students carefully.
 You will start to see students scribbling, bouncing their legs, tapping their fingers on their desk, sometimes even humming melodies to themselves as they work.
 Most of the time these actions are merely considered fidgeting.
 But fidgeting is also a form of stimming: you are stimulating your senses to help you focus on the task at hand, or keep your body occupied.

-It is a common assumption that Autistics stim more than others; but the assumption exists because we stim in unusual, unique, or greater ways.
-Autistic brains and nervous systems are wired differently than the average individual, which may result in unique forms of movement.
-Autistic people have a more intense and complex sensory experience of the world, and we also tend to have minds that focus in really deeply on certain things, perhaps as a result of our acute sensory perception.
+It is correct that Autistics stim more than others; but the assumption exists because we stim in unusual and unique ways.
+Autistic brains and nervous systems are wired differently than the average neurotypical individual.
+Autistic people have a more intense and complex sensory experience of the world, and we also tend to have minds that focus in really deeply on certain things, perhaps as a direct result of our acute perception.
 When something captures our sense, we focus in on it intensely.
 This is sometimes seen as a bad thing, but in my view, can almost always be turned into something useful.
 Either way, it means that we may need to stim more often in order to focus our minds or self-regulate.
 I am a strong advocate for exercise and physical activity for Autistics, as the movement can count as extreme stimulation to help deal with sensory issues and anxiety.

 Suddenly, people who needed to stim or otherwise move for a variety of reasons – usually neurodivergent people – Autistics, people diagnosed with ADHD, kinesthetic/kinetic learners, people facing high levels of stress or anxiety – found a cheaply produced commercial item that they could use to help them cope with their need to fidget in order to focus or regulate their feelings.